opentracing/opentracing.io/data-semantics.md

 It is not required that all suggested tags be used, even if one is used.

+### Errors

+The error state of a span instance should be represented as a tag.

+* `error` - bool
+    - `true` means that the span is in an error state
+    - `false` or the absence of an `error` tag means that the span is not in an error state

 ### Component Identification

 For any span, it can be useful to specify the type of component being instrumented.
 This is particularly recommended for instrumentation provided for libraries or modules, where end-users may have a mix of custom and library-provided instrumentation.